sleekweasel/CgiAdbRemote/README.md

 specify a command-line option); the user running it must have permissions to invoke adb on the devices.

-This script requires Perl and the module HTTP::Server::Simple::CGI
+This script requires Perl and the module HTTP::Server::Simple::CGI (On Ubuntu: apt-get install libhttp-server-simple-perl CPAN elsewhere.)

 Due to the implementation details, '1' is a reserved value: to pass the value '1' to a command-line option, write it as '01'.